ibbles/LearningUnrealEngine/Niagara events.md

 There are built-in events for collision, death, and location.
 Events can be any kind of data, packed into a payload (such as a struct) and sent.
 Then anything else can listen for that event and take action.
 An event can be run directly on a particle using Particle.ID, on every particle in a system, or spawn a collection of particles on run on those.
+Can run events directly on a particle, all particles in a system, spawned particles.
+`LocationEvent Write` struct in graph.
+Add the data you want.
+Add event handles to the stack, tell it how to behave.
+Events have a separate execution stack.

 ### Location Events